 - Buses 86 and 116 (electric, through narrow streets, every 5-10 minutes): V. Giulia, V. dei Baullari, Corso Rinascimento, V. Zanardelli...
 You must get off at Porta Pinciana, more than 10 minutes from the park.

-A little history of the Borghese Gallery
+A little history about the Borghese Gallery

-The Borghese Gallery has an extraordinary collection of Italian paintings from the 16th-17th centuries, with works by Titian, Antonello da Messina, Bellini....
+The Borghese Gallery has an extraordinary collection of Italian paintings from the 16th-17th centuries, with works by Titian, Antonello da Messina, Bellini...
 It houses true gems of painting such as a 'Pietà' by Rubens, the 'Lady with a Unicorn' by Raphael and the 'Pauline Bonaparte' by Canova.

 In addition, it is a really beautiful museum in ornamentation, with two floors that can be toured in two hours (this is the maximum duration allowed for each visit), and without crowds, only 360 people are accepted at each turn.
 This ensures a very relaxed tour.